Coat of arms of Lepage families

-Shield or coat of arms: shield with interior ornaments only
+Shield or coat of arms: shield with inner ornaments only

-Blazon: transposition in heraldic language in written form of the drawing of the coat of arms
+Blazon: transposition into heraldic language in written form of the design of the coat of arms

-Coat of Arms is a powerful symbol of rally, and previous board members have always been very aware of it.
-From the beginning of the 1996 Association, the first president, Jacqueline Lepage, and her colleagues took steps to illustrate with a coat of arms this new family reunion.
-They obtained very good information from the House of Names in Ottawa and drew the illustrations used since.
-We always have a strong symbol for the Lepage, the eagle.
+The coat of arms is a powerful symbol of coming together and members of previous boards of directors have always been keenly aware of it.
+From the beginning of the Association in 1996, the first president, Mrs. Jacqueline Lepage, and her colleagues took steps to illustrate this new family reunification with a coat of arms.
+They obtained very good information from the House of Names in Ottawa and made the illustrations used since.
+We still have a strong symbol for the Lepages, the eagle.

-One often makes the mistake of thinking that coats of arms are an exclusivity of royalty or nobility.
-It's totally wrong.
-In fact, the primary purpose of a shield is to be a clear and strong sign of recognition, as well as a symbol of the values one wants to achieve.
+We often make the mistake of thinking that a coat of arms is exclusive to royalty or nobility.
+This is totally wrong.
+In fact, the primary purpose of a shield is to be a clear and strong sign of recognition, as well as a symbol of the values that we want to achieve.

-In the Middle Ages, when they first appeared, the blazons made it possible to recognize combatants on the battlefield.
-Surrounded by hundreds of knights in armor, unrecognizable, it was necessary to avoid beating on the cousin or the neighbor!
-Then, around the 1300 years and a little later, the trade guilds, blacksmiths, upholsterers, merchants or bourgeois have come to themselves with blazons to make themselves known and show their belonging.
-It is only much later, towards the modern era, that we are talking about the beginning of the colonization of New France, that the kingdoms of Europe found a way of taxing the aristocrats who always wanted to be well seen. of the Court.
+In the Middle Ages, when they first appeared, coats of arms made it possible to recognize combatants on the battlefield.
+Surrounded by hundreds of knights in armor, unrecognizable, it was necessary to avoid hitting the cousin or the neighbor!
+Then, around the 1300s and a little later, the trade guilds, blacksmiths, upholsterers, merchants or bourgeois adopted coats of arms to make themselves known and show their membership.
+It was not until much later, towards modern times, we are talking about the beginning of the colonization of New France, that the Kingdoms of Europe found a way to tax the aristocrats who always wanted to be seen well. of the Court.
 We had to pay to have a coat of arms.

-Experts in heraldry or the art of blazons will tell you: " Nothing prevents anyone from having a coat of arms ".
-There are, however, some rules to respect for a coat of arms to be considered valid, the first of which is: Never spoof the coat of arms of another ».
+Specialists in heraldry or the art of coats of arms will tell you: " Nothing prevents anyone from having a coat of arms ".
+However, there are a few rules that must be observed for a coat of arms to be considered valid, including the first: " Never usurp another's coat of arms ».

-The new coat of arms are not those of René Lepage de Sainte-Claire, first Lord of Rimouski, as one would be led to believe, for those who know them.
+The new coat of arms is therefore not that of René Lepage de Sainte-Claire, first Lord of Rimouski, as one would be led to believe, for those who know them.
 They are really original.
-The main difference being at the level of eagle talons that do not have here spurs, unlike the coat of arms of René.
+The main difference being at the level of the eagle's talons which do not have spurs here, unlike René's coat of arms.
 Why?
 For two reasons.
-The first is to avoid a usurpation.
-The coat of arms of the Lord-founder of Rimouski was duly conceded by Louis de Buade de Frontenac, in the name of the King of France, to René and his descendants.
-Unfortunately, it could not be used by other Lepage branches in other parts of America or Europe.
+The first is to prevent usurpation.
+The coat of arms of the Lord-founder of Rimouski was granted in due form by Louis de Buade de Frontenac, in the name of the King of France, to René and his descendants.
+Unfortunately, it could not be used by other Lepage branches, from other parts of America or Europe.

 The second reason is a desire to be inclusive.
-This coat of arms wants to group all Lepage branches of America under a single coat of arms.
-So you can be proud to post them and make them your own!
-The Association also wants to provide you with the maximum support in this regard!
+These coats of arms want to bring together all the Lepage branches of America under a single coat of arms.
+You can therefore be proud to display them and make them your own!
+The Association wants to provide you with as much support as possible in this regard!

-The eagle has been kept as an emblem because it seems that the eagle was the main emblem used by at least three branches of Lepage families in France, the United States and Canada.
+The eagle has been kept as an emblem because it appears that the eagle was the primary emblem used by at least three branches of Lepage families from France, the United States and Canada.

-But coats of arms can not be complete without his blazon.
+But a coat of arms cannot be complete without its blazon.
 What is that?
-The blazon is simply the detailed and written description of the coat of arms, in a syntax and a heraldic vocabulary, which makes it possible to be sure of being able to reproduce the drawing by an artist.
-As you can imagine, when the European Kingdoms decreed the taxes on coats of arms, the magistrates responsible for collecting the coat of arms were not all champions in painting or engraving!
-The blazon was thus written, rather than producing the illustration, in the armorials of the time, of the registers of the moment.
+The coat of arms is simply the detailed and written description of the coat of arms, in a heraldic syntax and vocabulary, which makes it possible to ensure that an artist is able to reproduce the design.
+As you can imagine, when the European Kingdoms decreed taxes on coats of arms, the magistrates responsible for collecting coats of arms were not all champions in painting or engraving!
+We therefore wrote the blazon, rather than producing the illustration, in the armorials of the time, the registers of the moment.

 The blazon of our coat of arms reads as follows:

-(silver or white shield, black eagle, greenhouses, tongue and red beak)
+(silver or white shield, black eagle, talons, tongue and red beak)

 (silver helmet with nails and ribbons red and gold)

-(helmet with a half-raised lion turned to the right of the holder of the shield)
+(helmet with a lion hat half raised and turned to the right of the bearer of the shield)

-And accompanied by a lambrequin azure and gold. "
+And accompanied by a valance of azure and gold. "